rvalenciaaz/modelling_cyto_data/README.md

 ## Project Structure

-There are several scripts that execute different pipelines, these are located in the main_scripts folder:
+There are several scripts that execute different pipelines:

+The main* scripts perform the training of the models

-- `nn_mlp_optuna_polars.py`: Pipeline for multi-class prediction using a MLP.
+- `.py`: Pipeline for training of a multi-class classifier using a MLP.
 The hyperparameters are optimised with Optuna, including
-- `bay_nn_optuna_pyro.py`: Pipeline for multi-class prediction using a Bayesian neural netwrk (MLP).
+- `.py`: Pipeline for training of a multi-class classifier using a Bayesian neural network (MLP).
 The networks outputs a posterior predictive distribution for each of the classes.
-- ``: Pipeline for
-- ``: Pipeline for
-- ``: Pipeline for
-- ``: Pipeline for
+- `.py`: Pipeline for training of a multi-class classifier using classical machine learning models.
+- `.py`: Pipeline for training of a multi-class classifier using a NN based on the TabTransformer architecture.

 The scripts take the channel values csv from pure culture run in a format (`species1.csv`, `species2.csv`, ...), as it will be specified later.

-In addition, these scripts are consolidated into a project located in the folder ``
+To do inference (prediction) on a new dataset, use the inference* scripts:

+- `.py`: Multi-class prediction using a MLP
+- `.py`: Multi-class prediction using a Bayesian neural network (MLP).
+The networks outputs a posterior predictive distribution for each of the classes.
+- `.py`: Multi-class prediction using the classical models (Logistic classification, SVM, Random Forests, xgboost)
+- `.py`: Multi-class prediction using the TabTransformer architecture.

 ---